biocatiit/website/content/news/2022_biocat_townhall.rst

 `https://forms.gle/KX1wVxav6ZeeXnyNA <https://forms.gle/KX1wVxav6ZeeXnyNA>`_

-A Zoom link will be provided closer to the date of the town hall.
+A Zoom link is available to those on the BioCAT mailing list.
+If you're not on our mailing list please `sign up here <{filename}/pages/mailing_list.rst>`_.

 Agenda, March 15th
 ^^^^^^^^^^^^^^^^^^^